How to use this manual

 Ko = K external concentration

-Ki = K external concentration
+Ki = K internal concentration

 pK = K permeability through channel